LauraHoekstr97/Anaphora_Resolution/README.md

 ## 🚀 Running the Experiments

 1. **Choose the experiment to run**:
-   For *experiment 1 & 3*, run the `Experiment 1 & 3 - Anaphor Detection & Anaphora Resolution.py` file.
+   For *experiments 1* and *3*, run the `Experiment 1 & 3 - Anaphor Detection & Anaphora Resolution.py` file.
    For *experiment 2*, run the `Experiment 2 - Relation Detection.py` file.

 2. **Select the GPT model**: